jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 This project contains two different methods (System_V1 and System_V2).
 For details, please click on the above two folders.

+## Result
-## Comparing system 1 and system 2
+By comparing system version 1 and version 2:

 ## Platform
 1. hardware: Nvidia AGX
-2. environment: Linux
+2. operating system: Linux
+3. language: Python
+4. environment: Pytorch for System_V1 and Tensorflow for System_V2

 ## Contributors
 Really thanks to all of them!